status-im/nimbus-eth2/docs/the_nimbus_book/src/more-keys.md

-# Recover existing keys / Generate more keys
+# Recover lost keys and generate new ones

 Your  mnemonic can be used to recover lost keys and generate new ones.